moderndatacompany/dataos.info/docs/resources/lens/bi_integration/superset.md

 - **Curl**: Ensure `curl` is installed on the system.
 For Windows users, `curl.exe` may be required.

-- **Lens API Endpoint**: The API endpoint provided by Lens to sync data with meta endpoint access.
+- **Lens API endpoint**: The API endpoint provided by Lens to sync data with meta endpoint access.

-- **Access Credentials**: Access credentials such as username, password, and host are required for Superset.
+- **Access credentials**: Access credentials such as username, password, and host are required for Superset.

 Superset requires the login credentials (username and password) and the host address where Superset is hosted.
 The command establishes a database and table with a live connection to the Lens model in Superset, enabling direct interaction with and visualization of data from Lens within the Superset environment.